GemeenteUtrecht/zaakafhandelcomponent/backend/doc/developers/kownsl.rst

+.. _kownsl-implementation:

-KOWNSL implementation
+Kownsl implementation
 =====================

-The KOWNSL implementation has become so interweaved with the ZAC that it requires its own documentation.
+The Kownsl implementation has become so interweaved with the ZAC that it requires its own documentation.
 There are two flavors of review request.

 * Advice (Advies vragen)